devops329/devops/instruction/testing/testing.md

 ### Better design

-First of all, testing forces you to consider the design of the code from the consumers perspective before you write the first line of code.
+First, testing forces you to consider the design of the code from the consumer's perspective before you write the first line of code.
 It encourages questions such as:

 - How is this going to work with other code?
 - Will its interface be obvious and intuitive?